 - Write with a consistent voice and tone.

 NC State University is committed to providing a barrier-free IT environment to all people.
 WordPress is a recommended technology for creating accessible websites.
 However, you must still follow basic accessibility best practices as you create content, including the following:

 - Every post and page must have a title.

 - Use headings to denote sections of your posts and pages.

 - Add alternative text for images when adding them to posts and pages.

 The university IT Accessibility Coordinator periodically leads workshops on WordPress and accessibility.
 You can learn more and register for the next available workshop in REPORTER.
-For additional information, contact OIT Design & Web Services.
+For additional information, check out the Web Publishing Support and Training page.

 Learning to Use WordPress

 There are several resources available for learning how to use WordPress.

 The WordPress Codex is “the online manual for WordPress and a living repository for WordPress information and documentation.”
 The Codex has extensive information for all aspects of WordPress, including getting started guides, best practices for content editing, as well as developer resources.